Gnosticism in modern times: Ecclesia Gnostica

 Established in 1953 by Richard Duc de Palatine in England under the name 'the Pre-nicene Gnostic Catholic Church', the Ecclesia Gnostica (Latin: "Church of Gnosis" or "Gnostic Church") is said to represent 'the English Gnostic tradition', although it has ties to, and has been influenced by, the French Gnostic church tradition.
 It is affiliated with the Gnostic Society, an organization dedicated to the study of Gnosticism.
 The presiding bishop is the Rt.
 Rev. Stephan A. Hoeller, who has written extensively on Gnosticism.

-Centered in Los Angeles, the Ecclesia Gnostica has parishes and educational programs of the Gnostic Society spanning the Western US and also in the Kingdom of Norway.
+Centered in Los Angeles, the Ecclesia Gnostica has parishes and educational programs of the Gnostic Society spanning the Western United States and also in the Kingdom of Norway.
 The lectionary and liturgical calendar of the Ecclesia Gnostica have been widely adopted by subsequent Gnostic churches, as have the liturgical services in use by the church, though in somewhat modified forms.

 Ecclesia Gnostica Mysteriorum

-The Ecclesia Gnostica Mysteriorum (EGM), commonly known as "the Church of Gnosis" or "the Gnostic Sanctuary," was initially established in Palo Alto by bishop Rosamonde Miller as a parish of the Ecclesia Gnostica, but soon became an independent body with emphasis on the experience of gnosis and the balance of the divine masculine and feminine principles.
+The Ecclesia Gnostica Mysteriorum (EGM), commonly known as "the Church of Gnosis" or "the Gnostic Sanctuary," was initially established in Palo Alto, California by bishop Rosamonde Miller as a parish of the Ecclesia Gnostica, but soon became an independent body with emphasis on the experience of gnosis and the balance of the divine masculine and feminine principles.
 The Gnostic Sanctuary is now located in Redwood City, California.
 The EGM also claims a distinct lineage of Mary Magdalene from a surviving tradition in France.

 Samael Aun Weor

 Samael Aun Weor (1917 – 1977) was a teacher and author of over sixty books of esoteric spirituality.
 He formed a new religious movement under the banner of "Universal Gnosticism", or simply gnosis, and taught the practical and esoteric principles to awaken and fundamentally change the psychological condition.

 He first made a name in the Gnosticism of his native country of Colombia, before moving to Mexico in 1956, where he founded the Movimiento Gnostico Cristiano Universal (MGCU) (Universal Gnostic Christian Movement), then subsequently founded the Iglesia Gnostica Cristiana Universal (Universal Gnostic Christian Church) and the Associacion Gnostica de Estudios Antropologicos Culturales y Cientificos (AGEAC) (Gnostic Association of Scientific, Cultural and Anthropological Studies) to spread his teachings.
-His works became popular among practitioners of occultism and Western esotericism, and were translated into other languages.
+His works became popular among practitioners of occultism and Western esotericism and were translated into other languages.

 The MGCU became defunct by the time of Samael Aun Weor's death in December 1977.
-His disciples formed new organizations to spread his teachings, under the umbrella term 'the International Gnostic Movement'.
-These organizations are currently very active via the Internet and have centers established in Latin America, the US, Australia, Canada and Europe.
+His disciples formed new organizations to spread his teachings under the umbrella term 'the International Gnostic Movement'.
+These organizations have been active via the Internet and have had centers established in Latin America, the United States, Australia, Canada, and Europe.